cxl07/cxl07.github.io/index.md

 ...
 ```

 NeuralCoref's default Engish word vector's dimension is 50.
-If I use fastText's word vectors, in which case the Chinese word vector's dimension becomes 300, the size configuration will be:
+If I use fastText's word vectors and the Chinese word vector's dimension becomes 300, the size configuration will be:

 ```python
 SIZE_SPAN = 1500  # size of the span vector (averaged word embeddings)